Frequently Asked Questions About Covered California

 What is a health insurance marketplace?

-As part of the new health care law, the state of California has established Covered California, a health insurance marketplace (sometimes referred to as an "exchange") created to help bring affordable health insurance options to the uninsured and individuals who buy their own coverage.
+The state of California established Covered California to help bring affordable health insurance options to the uninsured and individuals who buy their own coverage.
 Those who do not have health insurance from their employer or another government program can purchase insurance through Covered California.
 Depending on your household size and income, you may be eligible to receive a subsidy to help you pay for your insurance.

 Who can shop in the Covered California marketplace?